Our Spiritual Care Team

 Chaplain Dimick holds a master’s degree in divinity and a master’s degree in social work from Boston University.
 He is working towards ordination as an inquirer in the Presbyterian Church (USA).
 His vocational experience includes domestic violence survivor advocacy with the LGBTQ community through The Network/La Red in Boston; parish ministry and social justice advocacy with First Presbyterian Church in Palo Alto, California; and as a hospital chaplain in Salt Lake City, Utah.

-Chaplain Milazzo received her master’s degree in divinity from Princeton Theological Seminary.
-She is a candidate for ordination in the Presbyterian Church (USA).
+Rev. Milazzo received her master’s degree in divinity from Princeton Theological Seminary.
+She is an ordained minister in the Presbyterian Church (USA).
 Before joining NYU Langone, she completed her clinical chaplaincy training at Yale-New Haven Hospital and NYC Health + Hospitals/Bellevue ministering primarily to palliative care, oncology, and psychiatric patients.
-Prior to becoming a chaplain, she worked as a youth ministry director at a Presbyterian church in New Jersey.
+Prior to becoming a reverend, she worked as a youth ministry director at a Presbyterian church in New Jersey.

 Hondi Duncan Brasco, Staff Chaplain

 Chaplain Brasco is a board-certified chaplain.
 She received her bachelor’s degree from Duke University and her master’s degree in divinity from Yale University.
 She leads spirituality groups for patients in the adult inpatient psychiatry unit at Tisch Hospital and has broad experience working with patients in the intensive care unit.
 Prior to her chaplaincy work, Ms. Brasco worked as a staff member at Episcopal churches and as a consultant to the national office of the Episcopal Church.
 She also served as a delegate from the Anglican Consultative Council to the United Nations’ Commission on the Status of Women.